MINOLTA G-ROKKOR 3.5/28

 Gallery

-The GR28mm released in the same era weighs a hefty 180g, but this one is made of aluminum and is much lighter at 110g.
+The GR28mm released around the same time is thought to be made of brass and is heavy at 180g, but this one is made of aluminum and is considerably lighter at 110g.

-I used this lens often with film cameras, and as you can see in the photo below, it looks very good when attached to the ZEISS IKON and MINOLTA CLE, and it gives you an exciting image that stirs your photographic desire.
-When used with a film camera, if you are conscious of vignetting, you will hardly notice any drawbacks.
-Although neither of these systems is already in my possession, I think I can grin just by having them.
+It is a lens often used on film cameras, and as you can see in the photo, when attached to ZEISS IKON or MINOLTA CLE, it looks very nice and arouses the desire to take pictures.
+When using with a film camera, if you take into consideration peripheral light reduction, you will hardly notice any drawbacks.
+I don’t have any of these systems on hand anymore, but I think I can smile just by having them.

-When used with the LEICA M9 digital camera with a 35mm full-size sensor, vignetting and color blurring were sometimes a concern, but with the α7s and other recent sensors, color blurring is not a concern.
+When using it with the LEICA M9, a digital camera with a 35mm full-frame sensor, I was concerned about peripheral brightness and color cast.
+With the α7s and recent sensors, I don’t think color cast is an issue.

-It was released in 1998, but new ones were available at camera shops until around 2005.
-It was an idyllic time when even limited editions did not sell out so quickly, a time different from today’s too-busy world.
+This lens was released in 1998, but new lenses were available at camera stores until around 2005.
+Ten years ago, there was an idyllic time when even limited edition items could not be sold quickly, a time different from the busy modern times.

 Zeiss Ikon +G-ROKKOR 3.5/28